Poros: Geography

-Kyaní Aktí (pop.
-213) a part of the mainland at the easternmost point of the Peloponnese peninsula between the island of Poros and the island of Hydra and next to the municipalities of Troizinia and Ermionida.
+Poros contains the main village Poros and the smaller villages Ágios Nektários and Kyaní Aktí.

 Geology

 The geology of the island comprises Mesozoic to Cenozoic sedimentary rocks (limestone, and Flysch-type sandstone) and ophiolites, as well as Neogene volcanic rocks on Sferia.
 The island is tectonically dissected and part of a Tertiary tectonic mélange.
 There are karstic sinkholes in the island's central limestone massif, and limestone caves with stalactites.
 Visible marine fossils are mainly found in the limestone, no occurrences of precious stones or ore deposits are known.

-Limestone from poros, known as 'poros stone', was an important component in the construction of Mycenaean tholos tombs in the Late Bronze Age, being used particularly for monuments at Mycenae, including the Tomb of Aegisthus.
+Limestone from Poros, an example of the poros stone, was an important component in the construction of Mycenaean tholos tombs in the Late Bronze Age, being used particularly for monuments at Mycenae, including the Tomb of Aegisthus.

 History

-In the northeastern part of the island, in a location called “Kavos Vasili”, the archaeologists have discovered the ruins of a settlement of the Early Bronze Period.
+In the northeastern part of the island, in a location called “Kavos Vasili”, the archaeologists have discovered the ruins of a settlement of the Early Bronze Age.
 This settlement is the oldest of the wider area of Trizinia, Peloponnese, and is believed to be interrelated with the wreck found on the nearby Dokos island which dates to the same period.